gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 npm install gatsby-plugin-typography typography react-typography typography-theme-kirkham gatsby-plugin-emotion @emotion/core
 ```

-Set up a site similar to what you ended with in [Part Three](/tutorial/part-three).
+Set up a site similar to what you ended within [Part Three](/tutorial/part-three).
 This site will have a layout component and two page components:

 ```jsx:title=src/components/layout.js
 import React from "react"